-For as far back as I can remember, the fusion of symmetry, free movement and organic shapes has played a very important role in my life, and this is one of the main themes that I attempt to portray in my pieces.
+For as far back as I can remember, the fusion of symmetry, free movement and loose, fluid shapes has drawn me in, and this is one of the main themes that I attempt to portray in my pieces.

 Though I am constantly experimenting with various materials, my paintings are divided mainly into two groups: resin and acrylic.
 As a fluid medium, resin has a mind of its own and continues to move for over an hour after I put my tools up.
 This plays well to my desire for freedom in creation.
 Acrylic, on the other hand, allows a more controlled execution, providing a contrast that is at once both refreshing and tinged with tension.